-Once upon a time Facebook ruled the social media world.
-Indeed if you go far enough back, the leading social media platforms were MySpace and Bebo.
-Yet if you were to ask a Generation Z youngster about these former social media champions you would be met with a blank stare.
-They know of Facebook, of course, but to many of Generation Z, it's old and tired.
-In particular, Facebook is where their parents hang out.
-The social media platform that best matches the way that teenagers live their life today is Snapchat.
-In real life you often briefly chat to somebody, then walk away and there is only a memory of the conversation left.
+Once upon a time, Facebook ruled the social media world.
+Indeed, if you go far enough back, the leading social media platforms were Myspace and Bebo.
+Yet if you were to ask a Generation Z youngster about these former social media champions, you would be met with a blank stare.
+They know of Facebook, of course, but to many of Generation Z, it's old and tired; Facebook is where their parents hang out.
+The social media platform that best matches the way that teenagers live their lives today is Snapchat.
+In real life, you often briefly chat to somebody, then walk away, and there is only a memory of the conversation left.
 Snapchat works the same way.
 Somebody sends you a snap.
-You look at it and then it vanishes shortly afterwards.
+You look at it, and then it vanishes shortly afterward.

 The Birth of Snapchat

-Snapchat is relatively new in the world of social media, having been launched in 2011 by Stanford University students Bobby Murphy, Evan Spiegel and Reggie Brown.
-Facebook was seven years old by this point, and was already mature enough to have had a biopic made about it - The Social Network was released in 2010.
+Snapchat is relatively new in social media, launched in 2011 by Stanford University students Bobby Murphy, Evan Spiegel, and Reggie Brown.
+Facebook was seven years old by this point and was already mature enough to have had a biopic made about it - The Social Network premiered in 2010.

-Snapchat was originally named Picaboo before being rebadged to its current name two months later.
-It was launched with the basic functionality of users being able to send a "snap" to each other that would self-destruct after a time set between one and ten seconds (a bit like what happened with those old Mission Impossible tapes, although the Snapchat generation will undoubtedly consider Mission Impossible to be ancient history if they have heard of it all).
+Snapchat was initially named Picaboo before being rebadged to its current name two months later.
+It was launched with the basic functionality of users being able to send a "snap" to each other that would self-destruct after a time set between one and ten seconds (a bit like those old Mission Impossible tapes, although the Snapchat generation will undoubtedly only know of the more recent Tom Cruise Mission Impossible movies).

-Critics initially decried Snapchat as simply another phone app that allowed users to trade photos they didn't want stored.
-However, they had no idea of the huge audiences that SnapChat would soon generate.
+Critics initially decried Snapchat as another phone app that allowed users to trade photos they didn't want people to keep.
+However, they had no idea of the vast audiences that Snapchat would soon generate.

 Early Users of Snapchat

 Teenagers jumped platforms to Snapchat almost from Day One.
 They were determined to get away from their parents' gaze.
 This caused one of the earliest controversies of the platform, as parents eventually dawned that their offspring had caught onto a new craze - sexting.
-The problem was that although most people happily let the posts they received die, a few discovered that they could keep a permanent record of the posts if they screenshot them.
-Despite this controversy, and also infighting between the developers which ended up in court, SnapChat continued to thrive and expand.
+The problem was that although most people happily let the posts they received die, a few discovered that they could keep a permanent record of the posts if they screenshotted them.
+Despite this controversy and infighting between the developers, which ended up in court, Snapchat continued to thrive and expand.

 The Introduction of Snapchat Stories

-Snapchat Stories are a collection of posts that don't suddenly disintegrate, but can be viewed, and reviewed, for 24 hours.
-They are usually a collection of video snippets spliced together to some form of narrative.
+Snapchat Stories are a collection of posts that don't suddenly disintegrate but which you can view and review for 24 hours.
+They are often a selection of video snippets spliced together to some form of narrative.
 Most importantly, from an influencer marketing point of view, Snapchat stories are not simply sent from one person to another.
-Anybody on a poster's Friends list can see his or her story for the 24 hours that it is live.
+Instead, anybody on a poster's Friends list can see their story for the 24 hours that it is live.

-It was with the introduction of Stories that major brands began to open their eyes to SnapChat’s appeal, and began to see potential opportunities for their brands.
-Snapchat staff often create compilations of short videos and pictures from their many users that relate to a particular topic or event.
+With the introduction of Stories, major brands began to open their eyes to Snapchat's appeal and began to see potential opportunities for their businesses.
+Snapchat staff often create compilations of short videos and pictures from their many users related to a particular topic or event.
 Like all Snapchat Stories, these compilations last for 24 hours before they permanently vanish.
-These have included compilations of clips from a particular city, or even a university campus, e.g. “a day in the life of" videogram.
+These have included clips from a specific city, or even a university campus, e.g., "a day in the life of" videogram.

 The Launch of Snapchat Discover